 The name of the organization constituted herein shall be the Undergraduate Faculty of Newcomb-Tulane College of Tulane University.

 The Undergraduate Faculty of Tulane University shall consist of voting and non-voting members.
 All members shall have the privilege of the floor at faculty meetings.
 Rules defining voting and non-voting members will apply to all committees.

-Full-time tenured, tenure-track, non-tenure track, and administrative faculty members whose primary appointment is in one of the schools that grant undergraduate degrees to full-time students, except as stipulated in section II B, constitute the voting members of the faculty.
+- Full-time tenured, tenure-track, non-tenure track, and administrative faculty members whose primary appointment is in the School of Architecture, the A.B.
+Freeman School of Business, the School of Public Health and Tropical Medicine, the School of Liberal Arts, the School of Science and Engineering, or a Tulane center or institute that has as a primary focus undergraduate education, except as stipulated in section II B, constitute the voting members of the faculty.

 The voting faculty shall have primary responsibility for:

 - Formulation and implementation of academic plans and policies relating to Newcomb-Tulane College and its students

 - Discharging the following responsibilities (where appropriate, through committees of the faculty):

 - Establishment of academic standards to be met by undergraduate students